kwm

 on the second line).

-mode, pressing caps gets us back to default
+swap mode, pressing caps gets us back to default mode (line 3).

 Now, we are ready to actually add some functional keybindings.
 The commands